microsoft/bedrock/cluster/azure/README.md

 The full list of variables that are customizable will be linked within each environment.

+Each component also may contain component specific variables that can be configured.
+For instance, for the AKS module, additional configuration variables are found in [variables.tf](./aks/variables.tf).

 ### Create the AKS Cluster using Terraform

 Bedrock requires a bash shell for the executing the automation.
 Currently MacOSX, Ubuntu, and the Windows Subsystem for Linux (WSL) are supported.